PCA-Geodata/PCA_Geospatialdata_Docs/docs/index.rst

 Welcome to PCA Geospatial Data documentation!
 ===================================

-This documentation is intended to offer support on the different innovations introduced by the **PCA Geospatial Data Department** making available quick access to guides, tutorials (and video tutorials!!!).
+This documentation is intended to offer support on the different innovations introduced by the **PCA Geospatial Data Department** making available quick access to guides, tutorials (and soon video tutorials!!!).

 .. attention::